The Disappearance of Butterflies

 The eminent entomologist and award-winning author Josef H. Reichholf began studying butterflies in the late 1950s.
 He brings a lifetime of scientific experience and expertise to bear on one of the great environmental catastrophes of our time.
 He takes us on a journey into the wonderful world of butterflies - from the small nymphs that emerge from lakes in air bubbles to the trusting purple emperors drunk on toad poison - and immerses us in a world that we are in danger of losing forever.
 Step by step he explains the science behind this impending ecological disaster, and shows how it is linked to pesticides, over-fertilization and the intensive farming practices of the agribusiness.

-His book is a passionate plea for biodiversity and the protection of moths and butterflies.
+His book is a passionate plea for biodiversity and the protection of butterflies.